milanify/Coinbase-Pro-Desktop/README.md

-# Google-Keep-Desktop
+# Coinbase-Pro-Desktop
-Desktop application for Google Keep, written in Electron
+Desktop application for Coinbase Pro, written in Electron